Alex Jones

-Alexander Emerick Jones (born February 11, 1974) is an American far-right and alt-right radio show host and prominent conspiracy theorist.
-He hosts The Alex Jones Show from Austin, Texas, which the Genesis Communications Network broadcasts across the United States (syndicated and internet radio).
-Jones's website, InfoWars, promotes conspiracy theories and fake news, as do his other websites NewsWars and PrisonPlanet.
-Jones has provided a platform and support for white nationalists, giving Unite the Right rally attendee and white supremacist Nick Fuentes a platform on his website Banned.Video, as well as serving as a potential "entry point" to their ideology.
+Alexander Emerick Jones (born February 11, 1974) is an American far-right radio show host and prominent conspiracy theorist.
+He hosts The Alex Jones Show from Austin, Texas.
+The Alex Jones Show is the longest-running online news and politics talk show; it was previously broadcast by the Genesis Communications Network across the United States via syndicated and internet radio.
+He is the founder of InfoWars and Banned.Video, websites that promote conspiracy theories and fake news.

-The conspiracy theories promoted by Jones alleged that the United States government either concealed information about or outright falsified the 2012 Sandy Hook Elementary School mass shooting, the 1995 Oklahoma City bombing, the September 11 attacks, and the 1969 Moon landing.
-He has claimed that several governments and big businesses have colluded to create a "New World Order" through "manufactured economic crises, sophisticated surveillance tech and—above all—inside-job terror attacks that fuel exploitable hysteria".
+Among many other conspiracy theories, Jones has alleged that the United States government either concealed information about or outright falsified the Sandy Hook Elementary School shooting, the Oklahoma City bombing, the September 11 attacks, and the 1969 Moon landing.
+He has also claimed that several governments and large businesses have colluded to create a globalist "New World Order" through "manufactured economic crises, sophisticated surveillance tech and—above all—inside-job terror attacks that fuel exploitable hysteria".
+Jones has provided a platform for white nationalists and neo-Nazis on his website, Banned.Video, as well as providing an "entry point" to their ideology.
+In 2023, leaked texts from Jones's phone revealed that he created the website National File to evade social media bans on InfoWars content.

-A longtime critic of Republican and Democratic foreign and security policy, Jones supported Donald Trump's 2016 presidential bid and continued to support him as a savior from an alleged criminal bipartisan cabal controlling the federal government, despite falling out over several of Trump's policies including airstrikes against the Assad regime.
-A staunch supporter of Trump's re-election, Jones supported the false claims of electoral fraud in the 2020 presidential election.
-On January 6, 2021, Jones was a speaker at the rally in Lafayette Square Park supporting Trump, preceding the attack on the U.S. Capitol by Trump supporters.
+A longtime critic of Republican and Democratic foreign and security policy, Jones supported Donald Trump's 2016 presidential bid and continued to support him as a savior from an alleged criminal bipartisan cabal controlling the federal government, despite also falling out with Trump over several of his policies, including airstrikes against the Assad regime.
+A staunch supporter of Trump's re-election, Jones also supported the attempts to overturn the 2020 United States presidential election.
+On January 6, 2021, Jones was a speaker at the rally in Lafayette Square Park supporting Trump preceding the latter's supporters' attack on the US Capitol.

-In 2022, for Jones' defamatory falsehoods about the Sandy Hook shooting, juries in Connecticut and Texas awarded a total of $1.487 billion in damages from Jones to a first responder and families of victims; the plaintiffs alleged that Jones' lies led to them being threatened and harassed for years.
-One of the judges issued an order that he was "not to transfer, encumber, dispose or move his assets out of the United States until further order of the court."
-On December 2, 2022, Jones filed for personal bankruptcy to try to avoid paying any of the damages.
+In October 2022, for Jones's defamatory falsehoods about the Sandy Hook shooting, juries in Connecticut and Texas awarded a total of $1.487 billion in damages from Jones to a first responder and families of victims; the plaintiffs alleged that Jones's lies led to them being threatened and harassed for years.
+Following three more years of litigation, the U.S. Supreme Court rejected Jones's appeal without comment.
+On December 2, 2022, Jones filed for personal bankruptcy.